Stocks rally from Hong Kong to Wall Street on reopening hope

-NEW YORK — Stocks rallied worldwide on Tuesday as more countries relaxed restrictions on businesses, raising hopes for a recovery from the historic plunge that is sweeping the global economy.
+NEW YORK — Stocks rose worldwide on Tuesday as more countries relaxed restrictions on businesses, raising hopes for a recovery from the historic plunge that is sweeping the global economy.

-The S&P 500 rose 1.8% in early afternoon trading following similar gains in Paris, London and Hong Kong.
-Crude oil also continued its mini-rally after falling to record lows last month.
+The S&P 500 was up 1% in afternoon trading after giving up some early momentum.
+Crude oil closed sharply higher, continuing its mini-rally after falling to record lows last month.

 In California, some retail businesses could begin serving customers again as early as Friday, under some restrictions.
 Many European countries have also begun relaxing strict orders meant to slow the spread of the coronavirus outbreak, while waiting to see if it leads to a resurgence in infections.
 In Asia, the first pitches of the South Korean baseball season thwacked into catchers’ mitts, albeit in stadiums with no fans in attendance.